 min. cost $360 over 24 month billing period

 min. cost $239.88 over 12 month billing period

 |View all NBN plans listed on Canstar Blue||**^^View important information|

 Vodafone Mobile Internet Dongles & Pocket Wi-Fi

 Vodafone seems to have a few more options than Telstra does, and in the dongle range there are both prepaid and postpaid options available.

-If you’re an ongoing user, you may find better value in going for the contracted option as more data usually comes at a cheaper price.
-However, if you’re just looking for something short term, or want flexibility the prepaid option may be the go.
+If you’re an ongoing user, you may find better value in going for the contracted, bundled options as more data usually comes at a cheaper price.
+However, if you’re just looking for something short term, or want flexibility the SIM only options may be the way to go.

 Exetel Mobile Internet Dongles & Pocket Wi-Fi

 Exetel is known as a low-cost internet and mobile phone plan provider, and it also produces a range of mobile broadband plans.